 The outbreak, or threatened outbreak, of any severe communicable disease (such as severe acute respiratory syndrome or avian influenza) in the PRC could materially and adversely affect the overall business sentiment and environment in the PRC, particularly if such outbreak is inadequately controlled.
 This, in turn, could materially and adversely affect domestic consumption, labor supply and, possibly, the overall gross domestic product growth of the PRC.
 Labor shortages on contraction or slowdown in the growth of domestic consumption in the PRC could materially and adversely affect our business and results of operations.
 In addition, if any of our employees are affected by any severe communicable disease, it could adversely affect or disrupt production levels and operations and may also involve a closure of our facilities to prevent the spread of the disease.
-The spread of any severe communicable disease in the PRC may also affect the operations of our customers and suppliers, which could materially and adversely affect our business and results of operations.
+The spread of any severe communicable disease in the PRC may also affect the operations of our customers and suppliers, which could materially and adversely affect our business and results of operation business and results of our facilities to prevent the spread of prevents and suppliers, which could materially and adversely affect our business and results of operations.